Jonzwang/2023-python-programming/README.md

 # 2023-python-programming
-## This is Jonathan's first github repo!
+## This is Jonathan's first GitHub repo!